sebescudie/VL.StringExtensions/README.md

 ## Usage

-- Reference `VL.StringExtensions` in your VL Document, you'll have acces to the nodes in String/StringExtensions.
+- In VL, go to Dependencies/Manage Nugets/Commandline and type `nuget install VL.StringExtensions`.
+The nodes will be available in the nodebrowser under String/StringExtensions.

 ## Next